MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 To save and publish changes in the Fabric Environment, you can navigate to the **Home** tab.
 :::image type="content" source="media\environment-introduction\env-save-and-publish.png" alt-text="Screenshot of save and publish the changes.":::

 - The **Save** button becomes active when there are changes that haven't been saved.
 If you refresh the page without saving, all pending changes are lost.
-If any section contains invalid input, the Save button aredisabled.
+If any section contains invalid input, the Save button is disabled.
 The Save action applies to all unsaved changes in both *Libraries* and *Spark compute* sections.
 - The **Publish** button becomes active when there are changes that haven't yet been published.
 You can directly publish these changes without first saving them.
 Clicking the Publish button takes you to the *Pending changes* page where you can review all the changes before publishing.
 Once you choose to **Publish all** the changes, the Fabric Environment runs jobs on the backend to prepare the configurations for use.
-This process may take several minutes, particularly if there are library changes involved.
+This process takes several minutes, particularly if there are library changes involved.

 > [!NOTE]
 > During the publishing process, if changes involve libraries, the system will assist in downloading dependencies and resolving potential conflicts.